nikfoundas/etcd-viewer/README.md

 stored in memory and they are forgotten after the application is restarted.

+You can add and remove etcd key-value stores at any time.
+Removing an etcd registry from the etcd-browser does not affect the contents of the registry itself.

 ### Leader auto detection

 In order to add an etcd cluster registry you only need to provide one